erichoracek/Motif/README.md

 }
 ```

-The final applier that we'll need is on `UIButton` to style its `titleLabel`.

 #### Properties with `MTFClass` values

-We've just created a style applier on `UILabel` that allows us to give it a custom font from a theme class.
-Thankfully, this is all we need to style our `UIButton`'s `titleTabel`.
-Since the `titleText` property on the `.Button` class is a reference to the `.ButtonText` class, the value that comes through the applier will be of class `MTFClass`. `MTFClass` objects are used to represent classes like `.TitleText` from theme files, and are able to apply their properties to an object.
-As such, to apply the font from the `.TitleText` class to our button's label, we simply invoke `applyToObject:` on `titleLabel` with the passed `MTFTheme`.
+Previously, we created a style applier on `UILabel` that allows us specify a custom font from a theme class.
+Thankfully, we're able to use this applier to style our `UIButton`'s `titleTabel` as well.
+Since the `titleText` property on the `.Button` class is a reference to the `.ButtonText` class, we know that the value that comes through this applier will be of class `MTFClass`. `MTFClass` objects are used to represent classes like `.TitleText` from theme files, and are able to apply their properties to an object directly.
+As such, to apply the `fontName` and `fontSize` from the `.TitleText` class to our button's label, we simply invoke `applyToObject:` on `titleLabel` with the passed `MTFClass`.

 ### Putting it all together